sampwhite/dynamicruntime/core/src/main/resources/md/DynamicType.md

  approach is to have a *name* attribute in the data, and then the *name* is used to find a type to replace the *Generic* type.
 This type can be useful for web form survey implementations where there can be a lot of variation in the questions asked.
+* *None* - Means schema does not define a Json like data object.
+For endpoint requests, it means the requests do not take ordinary parameters.
+As another example, *None* can represent either file uploads or file downloads.

 Before we go on we call a type *simple* if it has no fields and a recursive chase up the *base* types leads to a primitive type.
 A type is *anonymous* if it is not captured into the DnSchemaStore.
 The data